highonhues/coupoe/README.md

 ## Pipelines (High-Level Notes)
 ### 1. Cell Ranger / Preprocessing
 - `cellranger multi` with hashing demux into WT / OE / KO.
-I designed a pipeline step in case you prefer to use `cellranger count` and `CITE-seq` on the v3 chemistry with custom params.
+I designed a pipeline step in case you prefer to use `cellranger count` and `CITE-seq-Count` on the v3 chemistry with custom params.
 The output results are comparable to HTO demux and MULTIseqDemux.
 You can use the comparitive analysis script on your own data.
 - Initial QC: nFeature/nCount/Ribo/MT filtering (tissue-specific thresholds).
 - Seurat object construction for multi assay (RNA + HTO assays).
 Seurat v5 object stores samples in layers.